 Upper Oceanic Crustal Structure

-Full waveform inversion was performed on 2-ship, wide-aperture multi-channel seismic reflection data collected along the southern East Pacific Rise.
+We performed Full waveform inversion on two-ship, wide-aperture multi-channel seismic reflection data collected along the southern East Pacific Rise.
 The analysis revealed and exploited converted shear waves not previously seen in the data.
-The Poisson Ratio structure obtained from the inversion gives insight into the porosity and crack distribution from the seabed, through the extruded pillow basalts and into the sheeted dykes that overlye the magma chamber.
+From the P- and S-wave velocity structure obtained we were able to compute Poisson's Ratio, an elastic parameter: the ratio of transverse contractional strain to longitudinal extensional strain (or in other words, a measure of the degree to which a material expands outwards when squeezed).
+In a mid-ocean ridge setting the Poisson Ratio structure gives insight into the porosity and crack distribution of the young oceanic crust.
+We found that the porosity is in excess of 30% in the uppermost layer (2A, the extruded pillow lavas) but reduces to 6-7% across the 2A/2B transition where the extruded pillow basalts are replayed by induced dykes (Fig.1).
 These results have important implications for the lithostratigraphy of young oceanic crust and hydrothermal circulation.

 - "Poisson´s ratio structure of young oceanic crust" (1998) J S Collier, S.C.
 Singh.
 J. Geophys.
 Res., Vol.103, No.B9, pp.20981-20996 PDF

 - "Seismic evidence for a hydrothermal layer above the solid roof of the axial magma chamber" (1999) S.C.
 Singh, J S Collier, A.J.
 Harding, G.M.
 Kent, J.A.
 Orcutt.
 Geology, Vol.27, No.3, pp.219-222 PDF